elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 - wide - output in plain text with additional information
 - yaml output YAML formatted API object

+#### Arguments
+Arguments are added to an entrypoint (A initial command that is run when a container is created) when a container is created.
+To add arguments to the entrypoint in Kubernetes, the args key can be set to an array of arguments under the container in the pod-definition file.

 ### Commands - Basic
 ```bash
 kubectl get all